The blog serves as a guide to understanding Arnold’s split and the training methodologies that Arnold Schwarzenegger followed during his prime.

 No amount of time spent recovering and refocusing on each objective would be sufficient.

 What Outcomes Ought to Be Anticipated From the Arnold Split?

 Consistency is key to maximizing the benefits of a 16-week Arnold split program.
-The outcomes will also be influenced by your genes, exercise history, nutrition, recuperation, and other behaviours.

 It is possible to grow between 4 and 8 pounds of muscle by eating enough calories, avoiding excessive amounts of cardio, getting adequate sleep, and correctly managing the stressors of everyday life.